 International collaboration related to the NASA and NOAA Earth observation satellite programs has provided progress in this direction through joint program planning, exchange of instruments, and mutual access to data.
-Although there have already been substantial cost savings through international cooperation in the programs of both agencies, current plans call for NASA's and with the programs of both agencies, current plans call for NASA's and with the European Meteorological Satellite (EUMETSAT) organization is expected to assume the responsibility in the late 1990s for building and operating one of the two POES currently operated by NOAA, and several nations are planning to contribute instruments to the EOS program.
+Although there have already been substantial cost savings through international cooperation in the programs of both agencies, current plans call for NASA's and NOAA's foreign partners to fund an even greater share of the joint programs.
+For example, the European Meteorological Satellite (EUMETSAT) organization is expected to assume the responsibility in the late 1990s for building and operating one of the two POES currently operated by NOAA, and several nations are planning to contribute instruments to the EOS program.
 The USGCRP, which has been developed since this recommendation was drafted, has generally justified increased expenditures for remote sensing by all of the cooperating nations.